Classes & Workshops

 What if I need a refund due to a class withdrawal?

-During the Summer Session, CDC Administration must be notified 1 week prior to the start of classes or 2 weeks prior to the start of camps to receive a refund.
-A $10 processing fee will be levied for classes and a $25 fee will be levied for camps.
+For Summer Classes, CDC Administration must be notified 1 week prior to the start of your summer class to receive a refund.
+A $15 processing fee will be levied.

 How do I know if class is canceled or the studio is closed?